 Autumn (September to November):

 - Cultural Festivals: The Fes Festival of World Sacred Music and the Erfoud Date Festival are highlights of the autumn season, showcasing Morocco's cultural heritage.
+Morocco in November also sees celebrations across the country for Independence Day.

 - Crowds: Tourist numbers begin to taper off after the summer peak, making it a more relaxed time to explore popular attractions.